michael-dev/dokuwikietherpadlite/README.md

 Please refer to http://www.dokuwiki.org/plugins for additional info on how to install plugins in DokuWiki.

+This plugin needs configuration.
+See the dokuwiki configuration editor for this.

 ### etherpad lite plugin ###

 For better integration, see the ep\_iframeinsert etherpad lite plugin.